sam-at-work/frostys-revenge/CHEAT_CODES.md

 ## Notes
 - Cheat codes work at any time during gameplay (except when dying/respawning)
+- You can also use the cheat code from the intro/backstory screen
 - Multiple cheat codes may be added in the future

+## Game Flow
+The game now starts with an intro/backstory screen explaining Frosty's revenge quest.
+Press SPACE or click to skip to the game.